jsiek/denotational_semantics/agda/README.md

       Proof of compositionality for the lambda calculus and ISWIM.

-   * Soundness of reduction with respect to denotational equality

-      * `Filter` (requires CurryApplyStruct)

-        Proves admisibility of subsumption and ⊔ introduction.

    * `RenamePreserveReflect` (parameterized on CurryApplyStruct)

       Proves that renaming preserves and reflects denotations.

+   * `Filter` (requires CurryApplyStruct)

+      Proves admisibility of subsumption and ⊔ introduction for the lambda calculus (both CBN and CBV) and for ISWIM.

+   * Soundness of reduction with respect to denotational equality

       * `SubstitutionPreserve` (parameterized on CurryApplyStruct)